jayhan94/MiniLake/README.md

 # MiniLake
-A morden mini lakehouse based on Spark and Delta running in the docker.
+A morden mini lakehouse based on Spark and Iceberg running in the docker.

 # Usage
 Build and run